hmgene/mudcookies/README.md

 ## Our Vision
   <img align="right" width="200" height="200" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Haitian_Dirt_Biscuits.jpg/220px-Haitian_Dirt_Biscuits.jpg" alt="Mudcookies">
   Single-cell data and the required systems are expensive, but essential for publishing and financing your research.
-  We will show usefulness of the synthetic data to test no-money no-research is true.
+  We will show usefulness of the synthetic data to test whether no-money no-research was true.

 ## Our Missions
 - To create useful synthetic data